 When he touched my arm, what did it mean?

 I’d seen him in school a few times as well.
-Just when I thought he was going to pass by me in the hallways, he’d glance over with a smile as if to say, this one’s just for you.
+Just when I thought he was going to pass by me in the hall, he’d glance over with a smile as if to say, this one’s just for you.

-After every basketball game Seth walked me home.
+After every basketball game, Seth walked me home.
 I didn’t quite understand his attraction to me.
 I was a scrawny punk.
 Not poor, but certainly not rich.
 Smart enough, but slow to the punch.
 I looked a little different from the other kids at school, but not in a way that made me desirable.

 Regardless, I enjoyed those walks.
 Seth asked good questions, ones that showed he was paying attention.
 He made me think about things in a way I hadn’t before.

 “What’s it like being Japanese in Texas?” he asked me one day about two weeks after we’d met on the courts.

 I was tempted to lie, but he’d listened to me so far without judgment.
 I wanted to be truthful with him.